vue-vine/vue-vine/packages/docs/design/spec.md

 Although we use TypeScript, we still have some restrictions inside `.vine.ts` files:

-- All macros are only allowed to show inside Vine component function.
+- All macros are only allowed to be called inside VCF.

 - In top-leve scope:

-  **We highly recommend you to only define simple constants and Vine component functions in top-level scope.**

   - Expression statement are not allowed, because it may cause side effects.
   - Any Vue reactivity API call is not allowed in declarations.